 If errors have been made in the modelling of this example that for some reason you cannot correct, a file is provided to re-create the model information correctly, allowing a subsequent analysis to be run successfully.
+You may download this file from the user area of the LUSAS website.

-deck_modelling.vbs carries out the modelling of the example including the loading.
+□ deck_modelling.lvb carries out the modelling of the example including the loading.